 At the Clarno Unit, explore the only unit in the park where you'll see fossils (plant leaves and wood) along the trail.

 At the Painted Hills Unit, enjoy the views as you explore ancient Oregon.

 The Best Place to See Fossils

-At the Sheep Rock unit, visit the Thomas Condon Paleontology Center and discover over 500 fossils on display.
+At the Sheep Rock Unit, hike, picnic, and visit the Thomas Condon Paleontology Center to discover over 500 fossils on display.